Materials include Books, Special Publications, and Archives and Manuscripts

 Archives and Manuscripts Collections:

-Blueprint copies of naval architectural drawings, and manuscript material from maritime historians and authors, harbor area divers, military personnel, shipbuilders, photographers, and yachtsmen are available for your review.
+Blueprint copies of naval architectural drawings, and manuscript material from maritime historians and authors, harbor area divers, military personnel, shipbuilders, photographers, and yachtsmen are included.